alexkorich/todo/readme.md

  * User is able to delete coments
  * User is able to attach files to coments after coment creation
  * User is able to download attached file

- ###Not yet implemented:
- * User is able to sign in/sign up by email/password or Facebook
  * User is able to prioritise tasks into a project